 John Cartwright was elected Chairperson of the Council of Canadians at the Annual Members Meeting held in June 2019.
-He is the President of the Toronto & York Region Labour Council, representing 200,000 union members who work in every sector of the economy.
+He is the Past President of the Toronto & York Region Labour Council, representing 200,000 union members who work in every sector of the economy.
 A carpenter by trade, he led the Central Ontario Building Trades Council for a decade before being elected to his current position.

 Over the years Cartwright has helped develop the Campaign for Public Education, Public Transit for the Public Good, and the Toronto Waterwatch and Toronto Hydro campaigns to defend vital public services.
 John has been deeply involved in apprenticeship and training issues, as well as crafting the “Green Jobs Strategy” for the Canadian Labour Congress and authoring the “Greenprint for Greater Toronto.